 Implementing strategy?
 Take the time to focus.

-In the last few posts we have looked at a number of barriers to successfully implementing a business strategy, as suggested by respondents to a recent survey of our LinkedIn connections: simplicity, engagement, accountability, leadership, and communication.
+In recent posts we have looked at a number of barriers to successfully implementing a business strategy, as suggested by respondents to a recent survey of our LinkedIn connections: simplicity, engagement, accountability, leadership, and communication.

 In this post we will take a look at another barrier that topped the list for several respondents: focus.